ETdoFresh/Blog/content/post/import/2017/2017-05-06-creating-a-managed-3d-physics-engine-in-c-part-i-introduction.md

 	physics.Update(Time.fixedDeltaTime);
 }</pre>

-### Next Time&#8230;
+### Next Time...

-We&#8217;ll start with an overview of the entire Physics Engine.
-A list of objects, and what they&#8217;ll be responsible for.
+We'll start with an overview of the entire Physics Engine.
+A list of objects, and what they'll be responsible for.
 Also start getting into basic physics concepts.
 See you there!

  [1]: https://github.com/mattleibow/jitterphysics
  [2]: https://www.amazon.com/Game-Physics-Engine-Development-Commercial-Grade/dp/0123819768